So, you want to convert a wood fireplace to gas? Well, it’s possible and you have options!

 - overheating nearby combustibles

-- creation of a carbon monoxide hazard that, if instructions where followed, could have been avoided.
+- creation of a carbon monoxide hazard that, if instructions were followed, could have been avoided.

-Absent clear instructions, installing a gas insert into a wood-burning prefab fireplace and chimney would not be approved and could threaten life and property with the very first use.
+Absent clear instructions, installing a gas insert into a prefab fireplace (built to burn firewood) would not be approved and could threaten life and property with the very first use.

 Check with local code officials for more information on keeping your home and family hearth safe.